aayc/aaronchan.dev-v2/src/pages/blog/msft-takeaways.md

 ---
 I was a data science intern at Microsoft this summer, working on code completion models for VS Code and PowerShell.
 If you're a developer, I hope I'll save you some typing :)

-The biggest post-internship regret I usually have is, "Why didn't I talk to more people about deeper things?"
-I always spend plenty of time asking questions about syntax, best practices, and strategy.
+In my previous internships, the biggest regret I had was, "Why didn't I talk to more people about deeper things?"
+I always spent plenty of time asking questions about syntax, best practices, and strategy.
 But, I often missed out on asking about life, experiences and values.
 Asking my full time colleagues about that stuff seemed...awkward.

 This summer I was determined to ask more questions that matter.
 Here are three big takeaways that stuck with me from my conversations.